gegian22/latin102portfolio21/translation3.md

 taurum cum quo Pasiphae concubuit ex Creta insula Mycenis vivum adduxit.

 Diomedem Thraciae regem et equos quattuor eius, qui carne humana vescebantur, cum Abdero famulo interfecit; equorum autem nomina Podargus Lampon Xanthus Dinus.

+Translation:
+One day, Hercules cleaned up King Augea's stall of manure,for the greater part with Jupiter as his partner; the river whashed away all the manure.
+Hercules sailed for the Island of Crete to Mycenae and went with the living bull with whom Pasphae had laid.
+Hercules killed Diomedes, the King of Thrace, along with his four horses who consumed human flesh.
+The Horses names were Podargus, Lampon, Xanthus, Dinus.

 A. Grammatical analysis
 Place each verbal idea (clause, indirect statement, participial expression) on a separate line, indented to show its level of subordination.
 Italicize the verb of each unit by surrounding it with asterisks.